vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

   products (**Inventory Loss**), or accounting for products that are on their way to the warehouse (**Procurements**).

-In Odoo, locations are structured hierarchically.
+In Leansoft, locations are structured hierarchically.
 Locations can be structured as a tree, dependent on a parent-child relationship.
 This gives more detailed levels of analysis of the stock operations and the organization of the warehouses.